ELF-Lab/VisualWorldTools/README.md

 The experiment that this code was created for involves a number of pictures being displayed on the screen, audio being played, and the participant selecting one of the images.
 This process repeats for the desired number of trials.
 However, this code was designed to be reuseable and can be used to create different experimental flows.
 For this purpose, the repo is structured into modules (`display_resources.py`, `eye_tracking_resources.py`) which have reuseable functions that can be pieced together as you wish.
 Then `wiigwaas.py` provides an example of how to construct an experiment using these pieces.
 You may wish to use `wiigwaas.py` as a starting point, and modify it to create the specific experimental flow you're after.

-Currently, the code is designed to work with input from either a mouse or touch screen (tested using X monitor).
+Currently, the code is designed to work with input from either a mouse or touch screen (tested using a [Phillips LCD Monitor with SmoothTouch](https://www.philips.ca/c-p/242B9T_27/monitor-lcd-monitor-with-smoothtouch)).
 The code could be modified to work with other input sources, and indeed we are planning on adding Cedrus support in future.

 ## `wiigwaas.py`
-This is the code that manages the overall experimental flow.
-It is specific to our example experiment, but provides an example of how to make use of the various functionality provided by the other modules.
+This file provides example code for how to manage the overall experimental flow.
+Many aspects are specific to our example experiment, but provides an example of how to make use of the various functionality provided by the other modules.
+The experiment implements a three-image visual world study on relative clause processing in Ojibwe, which is based on the experimental design of [Hammerly, Staub, & Dillon (2022)](https://doi.org/10.1016/j.cognition.2022.105122).

 It's the control centre from which each trial is structured, but it doesn't contain any reuseable functions.